4.9 Nudge specific labels

 label_location="inside",

-Figure 4.14: Venndir with the label 'set_A&set_C'
+Figure 4.12: Venndir example with default label placement (left), and with 'set_A&set_C'

-moved slightly to the left.
+moved to the left (right).

 The changes were defined by these arguments: